Building-acoustics-TU-Eindhoven/Diffusion/README.md

 ## Diffusion Equation Software for Room Acoustics Modeling
-The software implementation is part of an ongoing research in the Building Acoustics Group at the Built Environment Department of Eindhoven University of Technology.
-The software is currectly **UNDER DEVELOPMENT** and it is being implemented by Ilaria Fichera in Python language.

-The goal of the project is to specifically implement, develop and validate the diffusion equation modelling method.
-Solving the diffusion equation allows to study the acoustics properties of a room and to obtain the distribution of acoustic energy over space and time in a specific room.
+acousticDE is an open-source software package developed for the simulation of room acoustics based on the diffusion equation method.
+The package provides two complementary numerical implementation of this method: the Finite Volume Method (FVM) and the Finite Difference Method (FDM).
+In addition, it includes a tool for auralization enabling users to listen to acoustic renderings generated from the results of the Finite Volume Method.
+The main strenght of acousticDE is in its ability to predict the distribution of acoustic energy over space and time within a given room.
+With only a minimal set of input parameters, the software delivers accurate and computationally efficient estimates of both the energy propagation and room acoustics properties.
+This makes it a valuable tool for researchers and practitioners interested in architectural and room acoustics.
+The software is being developed as part of an ongoing research within the Building Acoustics Group at the Department of Built Environment, Eindhoven University of Technology.
+It is currently under active development and implemented in Python by Ilaria Fichera.

 ## Release version
-Version 1.0
+Version 0.1.0

 ## Repository structure
-The solution of the Diffusion Equation is currently investigated with two different numerical methods: the Finite Different Method (FDM) by Du Fort&Frankel (Navarro et al., 2012) and the Finite Volume Method (FVM) (Munoz, 2019).
-The FDM can be used for parallelepiped shapes while the FVM can be used for any shape/geometry.
-The FDM script is developed for 3D spaces in the Python files _FDM.py_.
-The FVM script is developed for 3D spaces in the Python file _FVM.py_.

-For both the numerical methods, the main software works with the following associated functions:
+The package acousticDE is formed by three subfolders:
-+ _FunctionRT.py_ calculates the reverberation time of the room in question;
++ _Auralization_ generates the auralization wav file for the room in question;
-+ _FunctionClarity.py_ calculates the clarity $C_{80}$ of the room in question based on Barron's revised theory formula;
-+ _FunctionDefinition.py_ calculates the definition $D_{50}$ of the room in question based on Barron's revised theory formula;
-+ _FunctionCentreTime.py_ calculates the centre time $T_s$ of the room in question based on Barron's revised theory formula.

-## Setup and Usage instructions
-1. Download and install Anaconda or download and install any Python software IDE you prefer;
-2. Clone/Fork this repository to a folder of your preference;
++ _FiniteDifferenceMethod_ computes the room acoustics based on the diffusion equation using the finite difference method (Navarro et al., 2012);
++ _FiniteVolumeMethod_ computes the room acoustics based on the diffusion equation using the finite volume method (Munoz, 2019);

+## Installation
+Use pip to install acousticDE

+<pre> ```bash pip install acousticDE ``` </pre>

-3. To run the codes, check the documentation below depending on the method you want to use and check the Tutorial sections of the documentation.
+To run the codes/functions, check the [documentation](https://building-acoustics-tu-eindhoven.github.io/Diffusion/) below depending on the method you want to use and check the Tutorial sections of the documentation.

-## Documentation
+## Usage & Documentation
-The [documentation](https://building-acoustics-tu-eindhoven.github.io/Diffusion/) gives an introduction of the package for both FDM and FVM.
+The [documentation](https://building-acoustics-tu-eindhoven.github.io/Diffusion/) is created to help to use and develop acousticDE effectively.
+To use acousticDE, please refer to the Tutorial section of the [documentation](https://building-acoustics-tu-eindhoven.github.io/Diffusion/).
+In addition, the documentation gives an introduction of the package for both FDM and FVM.

 ## Authors
 Software is being developed by Ilaria Fichera at Eindhoven University of Technology (TU/e).